yt-project/yt/doc/source/developing/creating_frontend.rst

             have a question about making a custom derived quantity, please contact the mailing list.

-yt is designed to support analysis and visualization of data from multiple different simulation codes, although it has so far been most successfully applied to Adaptive Mesh Refinement (AMR) data.
+yt is designed to support analysis and visualization of data from multiple different simulation codes.
 For a list of codes and the level of support they enjoy, see :ref:`code-support`.

-We'd like to support a broad range of codes, both AMR-based and otherwise.
+We'd like to support a broad range of codes, both Adaptive Mesh Refinement (AMR)-based and otherwise.
 To add support for a new code, a few things need to be put into place.
 These necessary structures can be classified into a couple categories:

  * Data meaning: This is the set of parameters that convert the data into physically relevant units; things like spatial and mass conversions, time